 A: Our daily parking permit costs $2.00.
-Student semester parking permits are $40.00.
+Student parking permits are $40.00 a semester and $18.00 for summer semester.
 Motorcycle permits are not required but motorcycles must be parked in designated motorcycle parking.
 If you receive a BOG waiver you may be eligible for a reduced rate of a regular semester permit.

 A: Students must place their static cling permit on the inside of their vehicle windshield just above the vin number.
 Staff may use a hanger provided or place on their vehicle windshield.

 A: Each campus provides temporary visitor parking for up to 60 minutes.
 The areas are strictly monitored for abuse and therefore if you are unsure of your length of your visit you should purchase a permit.
 Cuyamaca visitor parking is near the one-stop area and by the track and field.
 Grossmont visitor parking is out front of building 10.

 A: If you ordered your student semester permit online and it has been more than 10 days, please contact District.Parking@gcccd.edu office to locate it.

 A: We do not replace lost or stolen permits under any circumstances.
 You will need to purchase a new permit or a daily permit as needed.

 A: You should purchase a $2.00 daily parking permit for your vehicle at one of the gray parking kiosks or at the cashiers offices.

 A: No, overnight parking is not permitted on campus and vehicles will be cited or towed.
 For special circumstances, please call CAPS in advance at x7654 to make arrangements.